kyle-gonzales/cmsc134-mp1/mp1_writeup.md

 ![alt text](assets/image-10.png)

-The program was successfully terminated with an exit code of 1.
+**The program was successfully terminated with an exit code of 1.**

 ### Reviewing the Attack

-We stepped through the execution of the program to view the registers after the buffer overload.
+We stepped through the execution of the program to view the registers after the buffer overload and verify the success of the stack smashing attack

 ![alt text](assets/image-12.png)

 ![alt text](assets/image-16.png)

+As shown in the figure above, the `rip` was overwritten with the address to `buffer`.
+Our stack smashing attack was successful!

 ### Conclusion

+Our journey through this machine problem was not without its share of challenges.
+One notable hurdle was familiarizing ourselves with gdb and interpreting the console outputs of each command.
+While we had a high-level understanding of stack operations and stack smashing attacks, navigating the sea of memory addresses and hexadecimal values proved overwhelming at times.

+Moreover, we struggled with the idea of little-endian encoding.
+At first, we considered writing instructions in reverse order, only to later realize that x86 instructions are processed as a sequence of bytes and little-endian encoding is only used for multi-byte values like addresses.

+Despite these challenges, the machine problem provided valuable insights.
+We recognized the ease with which memory could be accessed through unsafe code, emphasizing the importance of mitigating vulnerabilities.
+Writing memory-safe code using compiler hardening defenses or opting for memory-safe programming languages emerged as crucial practices in safeguarding against potential disasters.

+In conclusion, this machine problem has not only deepened our understanding of stack smashing attacks but has also reinforced our learnings from lectures.
+Navigating through the x86 function call process and comprehending memory exploitations, including stack smashing attacks and malicious code injection, has been a valuable aspect of our cybersecurity education.
+This hands-on experience has further strengthened our ability to identify and address potential security threats, emphasizing the importance of proactive measures in securing software systems.